2D + 3D Capture Strategy

 Not available

-Output resolution of both 2D and 3D captures in controlled via the combination of the Sampling::Pixel and the Processing::Resampling settings, see pixel sampling and Resampling.
+Output resolution of 2D captures is controlled via the Sampling::Pixel and the output resolution of 3D captures via the combination of the Sampling::Pixel and the Processing::Resampling settings.
+See Pixel Sampling and Resampling.
 This means that it is possible to no longer have a 1-to-1 correlation between a 2D pixel and a 3D point.
 Consequently, it is more challenging to extract the 3D data from a segmented mask in the 2D image.

 As mentioned, it is common to require high-resolution 2D data for segmentation and detection.
-For example, our recommended preset for Consumer Goods Z2+ M130 Quality preset uses Sampling::Pixel set to blueSubsample2x2.
+For example, our recommended preset for Consumer Goods Z2+ MR130 Quality preset uses Sampling::Pixel set to by2x2.
 In this case we should either:

 • Upsample the 3D data to restore 1-to-1 correspondence, or